klbowman/COVID-Cases-Dataset/README.md

     -	Columns with percent of adults with less than a high school diploma, only a high school diploma, comploeted some college, and completed a bachelor's degree or high from 2015-2019 were kept.

 ## Load
+We created a local SQL database called "Project 2."
+Within this database, we created three tables and imported our cleaned dataframes from Pandas, assinging the FIPS_Code as the primary key in each table.